magoo/risk-measurement/docs/_sources/risk/scenarios.rst.txt

 Judges could be given criteria on which to judge upon.
 For instance: "Judges will investigate official MLB scorecards 24 hours after competition".

 If there is concern that a Black Swan may invalidate the forecast, it is best to make sure the forecastable outcomes include "other" circumstances.
-For instance "The Cubs Win / The Cubs Lose / Neither / Other".
+For instance "The Cubs Win / The Cubs Lose / Other".
 This would allow you to factor in Wrigley Field exploding, a sudden players strike, or other unknowns.

 Additionally, decisions can reverse.
 Having a scenario that mitigates the flip-flopping of an outcome will help specify forecasts.
 For instance, a headline that "The MLB has ruled against the Cubs in a cheating investigation, retracting their title".
 A specific scenario may dictate that the MLB's official stance 24 hours after competition matters.
 Or, a week, or a month, or a year, etc.

-This sort of specificity with long timeframes has operational impact, since you would only be left with preliminary judgment until the scenario expires.
+This sort of specificity with long timeframes has an operational impact.
+You won't get data until they officially "expire", and would only be left with preliminary judgment until the scenario expires and data is confirmed.

 The reliability of judgment can also be bolstered to decision makers if included in whistleblowing policy or professional codes of conduct.
 (See: :ref:`whistleblowing`)